Principle Investigator & Lab Director

 Dr. Alli Cipra

 Dr. Cipra is the director of the Social Development Lab (SDL) at Governors State University.
-She is an Associate Professor in the Department of Psychology.
+She is an Full Professor in the Department of Psychology.
 She received her PhD in Human Development from Indiana University.
 Prior to joining the faculty at Governors State University in 2014, she served as faculty at Siena Heights University.
 As a systems theorist, her interests are wide-ranging and interdisciplinary.
 One of her main lines of research focuses on the development of resilience across the lifespan.
 A second theme focuses on the transition to college, particularly for underrepresented groups.

 Dr. Cipra's Curriculum Vitae